tlswg/tls13-spec/draft-ietf-tls-tls13.md

 effect of the extension both during full handshake and session resumption.
-Most current TLS extensions are relevant only when a session is initiated: when an older session is resumed, the server does not process these extensions in ClientHello, and does not include them in ServerHello.
+Most current TLS extensions are relevant only when a session is initiated: when an older session is resumed, the server does not process these extensions in client hello, and does not include them in server hello.
 However, some extensions may specify different behavior during session resumption.

 There are subtle (and not so subtle) interactions that may occur in this